oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

 ### **3.2 Groups**

-The OCI Open EBS LZ  includes the following groups:
+The OCI EBS LZ  includes the following groups.

 &nbsp;